JoeDodgson/Portfolio/checklist.md

     DONE -Create required files
-    DONE -Create basic structure of page (based off wireframe) -Add the main content
+    DONE -Create basic structure of page (based off wireframe) DONE -Add the main content
-    -Add functionality for links
+    DONE -Add functionality for links
     -Allow user to download CV
     -Make responsive on larger screen size
     -Add hover styling on anything that can be clicked